ohoncharuk/ohoncharuk.github.io/_posts/2016-11-23-step-by-step-guide-to-build-a-bot-with-microsoft-bot-framework.md

 * Use the latest Visual Studio version installed to avoid any unexpected behavior
 * Download this project template [file](http://aka.ms/bf-bc-vstemplate) and put it directly in "%USERPROFILE%\Documents\Visual Studio 2015\Templates\ProjectTemplates\Visual C#\" location.
 Don't unarchive it
 * Use local IIS option to debug your bot on a local environment.
-It'll allows you to test a bot with no Visual Studio debugging running
+It'll allow you to test a bot with no Visual Studio debugging running
 * Download the Bot Framework emulator [here](https://aka.ms/bf-bc-emulator).
 There are also Linux and Mac versions available, but use Windows only, because Mac version doesn't work for some reason.
 * When you create a new project, just comment [BotAuthentication] attribute usage for now.
 Since this is a demo project, it'll allows you avoid connection issues during publishing bot online.